rizkijanuarr/rizkijanuarr/README.md

 a Graduated from Surabaya State University in 2024 with a major in Informatics Management with GPA of 3.72/4.00.

-has 2 years experience during lectures in present, Developing Android App and Website.
+has 2 years experience during lectures in present, Developing Android App with Flutter.

-And currently exploring and expanding my expertise in Security Research with a focus on Rust and Solana (Web.3).
-This is quite intriguing, as not many developers can utilize the Rust language effectively, leading to frequent logic errors, system bugs, and data leaks.

 ## About